 Strengthening institutions and governance, promoting behavioural change, instilling a pro-clean air culture, increasing the capacity in all sectors to effectively engage and contribute to solutions, political will, and increased funding, are also key elements of success.

-Last but not least, it is of utmost importance and duty that governments inform the general public about the policies, measures and technologies being used to monitor and reduce air pollution – and to provide easy-to-understand analyses of the impacts these actions have on air quality.
-A simple and effective way to interact with the public and create a sense of ownership of solutions to the problem of air pollution are citizen science approaches, which have been successfully trialed in developed and developing countries.
+Finally, it is of utmost importance and duty that governments inform the public about the policies, measures and technologies being used to monitor and reduce air pollution – and to provide easy-to-understand analyses of the impacts these actions have on air quality.
+Equally important is that the governments promptly publicise the monitoring data, for example by publishing AQI values based on these data.
+A simple and effective way to interact with the public and create a sense of ownership of solutions to the problem of air pollution is citizen science approaches, which have been successfully trialed in developed and developing countries.

 For more information see here: